dnsimple/dnsimple-support/content/articles/announcement-legacy-ip-addresses.md

 ## Who's impacted?

-Accounts subscribed to the Personal, Professional, Solo, or Teams plan will be impacted if they have any domains with records or vanity name servers using the deprecated IP addresses.
+Accounts with records using the deprecated IP addresses will be impacted.

 ## What's changing and how it will impact your domains

 If you have affected domains, you have until [DATE], 2024 to take action.
 After that date:

 * Any requests sent to deprecated IP addresses will stop responding.
-* Any vanity name servers configured with deprecated IP addresses will become obsolete.

 ## What do you need to do?